 All members must pay their Application Fee, Membership Fees and any other bills within 30 days of billing.
 If bills remain unpaid, the Membership Committee reserves the right to automatically terminate membership.

-Members joining from January to June pay for a full year.
+Members joining between July and December pay for a full year.

-Members joining from July to September pay half a year.
+Members joining between January and June pay half a year.

-Once approved, new members will receive by post a Membership Certificate.
+Once approved, new members will receive a Membership Certificate.

 The Membership Card entitles members to discounts on a variety of goods and services in Mauritius.
 The goods and services may vary each year, as may the discount and conditions – please see our Membership Programme & Affinity Partners section on the MIoD website www.miod.mu for all up to date information.